sergirubio/pytango-training/0-Setup-Training.md

 This will not be an impediment for the training as all the exercises can be done using a simple lightweight editor.

+## Verifying the installation

+just do

+    cd /usr/src/ska-docker/docker-compose
+    make up
+    make start jive

+And an application like this should appear on screen:

 ----

 # Setup of itango container to run SKABaseDevice Tango classes

 ska_logging and skabase libraries will have to be downloaded:

-   # On the folder you saved your Device Classes
+   # On the home folder of the VBox user
     git clone https://gitlab.com/ska-telescope/ska-logging
     git clone https://github.com/ska-telescope/lmc-base-classes
     ln -s ska-logging/ska_logging